Claude Code Kit

 Debug

-Systematic root-cause debugging with evidence-before-fix enforcement and regression test generation.
+Systematic root-cause debugging with evidence-before-fix enforcement and regression-test generation.

 When to Use